Updated May 20, 2022

 You may experience some side effects, such as sore arm, headache, tiredness, low fever.
 Side effects are common in any vaccine and are a sign your body is building protection against disease.
 Side effects usually go away on their own within a few days.
 If they don’t, call your doctor or clinic.
 If you don’t have a doctor, call 211 for help finding one.

-Following a brief pause, federal and state health officials have determined the Johnson & Johnson vaccine is safe to use.
-There is a very rare but serious blood clotting disorder that could be associated with the vaccine.
+There is a very rare but serious blood clotting disorder that could be associated with the Johnson and Johnson vaccine.
 If you get the J&J vaccine, watch for these more serious symptoms for three weeks:

 - a severe headache or a headache that won’t go away